 UHN Patient Education and Engagement provides more information about

 There are very important steps we follow before and after your surgery to make sure it is safe and successful.

 1. We make sure that we have the right patient and the right site (area on your body).

 Before your surgery, your surgeon confirms with you the area on your body where the surgery will happen.
 They use a marker to mark the area.
 We won't take you to the operating room until the site is marked.
 Please don't mark your body yourself before your surgery.

 We also make sure that you have a wristband that has your name.
-If you have allergies or you are at risk of falling while in hospital, we will give you separate allergy or falls risk armbands.
+If you have allergies or you are at risk of falling while in the hospital, we will give you separate allergy or fall-risk armbands.
 We check your armbands before you go for your surgery.

 If you are having a regional block or medication that freezes an area of your body before your surgery, the anesthetist marks the site where they give you the block.
 We take you to a different room to do the regional block.
 We give you some medication to make you relax while the anesthesia team gives you the block.